contractvm/doc/source/tutorial-writingfirstdapp.rst

 ==============

-Now we edit the dapp part used directly by clients, located at myfirstdapp/library/.
-The empty template has a file called myfirstdapp/library/EmptyManager.py, but we can rename it with a better name, like "MyFirstManager.py".
+Now we edit the dapp part used directly by clients, located at *myfirstdapp/library/*.
+The empty template has a file called *myfirstdapp/library/EmptyManager.py*, but we can rename it with a better name, like *MyFirstManager.py*.

 In our library, we define a module that binds the API calls described after, which will be used to write client applications.
-We do this by extending the DappManager.
-This class includes the services of our dapp, by binding the API calls myfirstdapp.get and myfirstdapp.set.
+We do this by extending the **licontractvm.DappManager**.
+This class includes the services of our dapp, by binding the API calls *myfirstdapp.get* and *myfirstdapp.set*.
 The method set only creates and broadcasts a new message containing the given key-value pair; the method get performs a consensus query to nodes, and returns the resulting value.